isomerpages/sportsg-sportcares/_programme-and-impact/04b_adaptive-sports-toolkit-and-caremasters-funding.md

 * Send minimum 2 staff to attend the Adaptive Sports Trainings organised by SportSG & AIC
 * Participate in Senior Sports Day and/or other designated events held by SportSG

-[Register interest for "CareMasters" funding.](https://share.hsforms.com/1dKwqsElLQ0G42FHdRjtQVQ3p5mz) For enquiries, please write to Ms Vivian Gao at <vivian_gao@sport.gov.sg>
+[Register interest for "CareMasters" funding.](https://share.hsforms.com/1dKwqsElLQ0G42FHdRjtQVQ3p5mz) For enquiries, please contact Ms Vivian Gao at <vivian_gao@sport.gov.sg>